 Through the second shelf project, curators, artists and others have been invited to give a shelf talk on issues relating to artistic identities, creative practices, institutional representation and memory.

-_spectres of a library; establishing debris as debt / Anna Dasović / Library, Royal Academy of Fine Arts, Antwerp, 6pm
+spectres of a library establishing / Anna Dasović / Library, Royal Academy of Fine Arts, Antwerp, 6pm

 In the context of Second Shelf, Dasović will do a reading of the Antwerp Art Academy’s library own keyword based index card cabinet, a classification system that is still physically present in the library yet that is seen as obsolete.
 She will pull a selection of subjectively chosen individual index cards from the cabinet in order to talk about how library classification systems are the guiding document between books, librarians and their readers, and how this finding aid facilitates different modes of identification and interpretation.
 Dasović will argue that the manner in which the index card system was constructed and maintained is connected to the spectre of colonialism.
 Its physical presence in the library is thus a form of debris that marks a system that is organised according to the logic of colonial times which has since been discredited.